-Written by: Kathy Martin, Director of Payment Services, Union Savings Bank
+Written by: Kathy Martin, Product Manager, Payment Services, Union Savings Bank

 Once you have dazzled a new prospect and they are ready to make their first purchase, what kind of experience can they expect through the checkout process?
 If it has been a while since you evaluated your small business merchant system, it might be time to take a closer look.
 Here are 4 common myths about merchant services to help you decide if it’s time to make a change.

 Myth #1: The only time to change merchant systems is when there’s a problem.

 We’re all guilty of believing this myth in one way or another, whether in our personal or professional lives.
 If something is working as expected, there’s no point in changing it, right?
 As a small business owner, though, you understand that finding ways to improve your operations and customer experience can make a world of difference.

 Could you be offering a more efficient in-store experience?
 Are there more e-commerce options that could help you grow your online sales?
 Do you anticipate a long-term change in sales volume?
 Using these kinds of criteria at least once per year to evaluate your current commerce system is a good way to discover possible improvements or reasons to change platforms.

 Myth #2: A merchant system is just a product, and the cheaper the better.

 With so many commerce solutions available, choosing one for your small business can feel a bit like window shopping.
 Once you decide on the basic functions you need, it’s tempting to simply price shop until you find the cheapest product.
 But a low price tag alone will only get you so far.